Thursday's Scottish Gossip

 Out-of-favour Heart of Midlothian striker Armand Gnanduillet is in talks with Le Mans and could complete a transfer to the French club within 48 hours despite interest from several English Football League clubs and National League outfit Wrexham in the 29-year-old.
 (Edinburgh Evening News)

-English League One club Cambridge United are keen on Dundee United striker Max Biamou, while Wrexham are also keeping tabs on the 31-year-old Frenchman, who is out of contract in the summer and having made only three appearances for the Scottish Premiership side.
+English League One club Cambridge United are keen on Dundee United striker Max Biamou, while Wrexham are also keeping tabs on the 31-year-old Frenchman, who is out of contract in the summer and has made only three appearances for the Scottish Premiership side.
 (Scottish Daily Express)

 Former England striker Jermain Defoe could be set for a return to Sunderland following his departure from Rangers last week.
 (Scottish Daily Express)

-Charlton Athletic, Ipswich Town, Oxford United and Sunderland are all interested in 39-year-old English striker Jermain Defoe, who is available on a free transfer after leaving Rangers (Sky Sports)
+Charlton Athletic, Ipswich Town, Oxford United and Sunderland are all interested in 39-year-old striker Jermain Defoe, who is available on a free transfer after leaving Rangers (Sky Sports)

 Hibernian manager Shaun Maloney has welcomed Martin Boyle's latest Australia call-up and believes his side can cope with the key winger's absence even if there is a further delay to the work permit for new signing Elias Melkersen.
 (The Herald)